 The Konkapot River slices its way 12 feet down over a slew of gently sloping ledges at Konkapot Falls.
 On multiple visit, I have found the river to be operating at moderate or high level water conditions.
 Each time I have seen turbulent waves of whitewater crashing into a moderate sized pool at its base.
 Swimming may be a popular activity here, but I've never been in the summer.

 The trail to the falls is an obvious gravel path that heads upstream and leads about 100 feet gently down to the river.
 There is a slight risk that this waterfall is on private property, but I have never seen any signs indicating this.
 If you run into any evidence that this waterfall is off-limits, please skip this one and respect the landowners wishes.
 I also ask that you leave a Facebook comment below or send me an email to let me know.

-From the junction of MA 23, MA 183 and US 7 in Great Barrington, take the combined highway MA 23 east and MA 183 east for 3.5 miles to the junction of MA 23, MA 183 and MA 57.
-Stay straight on MA 23 east for 2.3 more miles and take a wide right turn onto River Rd (marked as River Street on some maps).
-Follow River Rd. for 0.25 miles and park on the shoulder of the road at a gap in the guardrails on the right hand side.
+From the junction of MA 23, MA 183 and US-7 in Great Barrington, take the combined highway MA 23 east and MA 183 east for 3.5 miles to the junction of MA 23, MA 183 and MA 57.
+Stay straight on MA 23 east for 2.3 more miles and take a wide right turn onto River Rd (marked as River St on some maps).
+Follow River Rd. for 0.25 mile and park on the shoulder of the road at a gap in the guardrails on the right hand side.

 UPDATES SINCE THE 2ND EDITION